 What does the Fear and Greed Index measure?

-The crypto Fear and Greed Index combines multiple market factors with different weights.
-These factors are broken down below:
+The crypto Fear and Greed Index is calculated using multiple market factors with different weights (Figure 2).
+These factors are broken down further, beneath the image.

 The Fear and Greed Index compares the 30 and 90-day market volatility of Bitcoin against volatility and drawdowns (decline in value).
 A higher degree of volatility is associated with fear.
 Volatility accounts for 25% of the index.